EthanGilles/nvim/README.md

 For LaTeX live viewing to work with VimTex there are a few more dependencies needed.
 First is a PDF viewer that will update whenever we write to the file.
 I use [Zathura](https://wiki.archlinux.org/title/zathura) for this purpose because it comes with Vim style motions out of the box.
 You can also customize Zathura to have the colorscheme of your choice.
 I am using [Catppuccin Mocha](https://github.com/catppuccin/zathura).
+You can use my configuration for Zathura by moving the zathura folder to `~/.config/zathura`.

 - **Zathura** - Reccomended PDF Viewer
 ```